-This cost covers your teaching which is highly practical in nature, learning in industry-standard facilities.
+Course fees covers your teaching which is highly practical in nature as well as your access to in industry-standard facilities, equipment and software.
 In some cases, your course fees may also cover kit that you need as part of your course.

 Fees pay our tutors, many of whom maintain links with or still work within industry part-time to ensure that you are learning the most up-to-date practices from experts in their field; and our smaller class sizes also mean more one-to-one support from tutors than some larger institutions, ensuring you are seen as an individual and helped to grow as one.

-Your fees also contribute to our ongoing investment in students, including our offer of 24-hour counselling support through our partner PAM Assist and our estates plan, which includes campus redevelopments and a new city centre campus in the heart of Manchester opening in Summer 2022.
+Your fees also contribute to our ongoing investment in students, including counselling support through and our estates plan, which includes ongoing campus redevelopments, including those at Openshaw Campus and City Campus Manchester.

 Our full fees and finance policy can be found on our policies page.